jay-nginx/dynamic-ssl-management/README.md

 * [NGINX Key-Value Module](http://nginx.org/en/docs/http/ngx_http_keyval_module.html)
 * [Admin Guide on Key-Value Store](https://docs.nginx.com/nginx/admin-guide/security-controls/blacklisting-ip-addresses/)

+## Troubleshooting

+* Check the prmisssions on the .crt & key if you see errors in NGINX with `$ssl_server_name` variable.
+* Ensure that you have verified that the .crt/.key files are both valid.

 ## Built With

 * [Ubuntu](https://ubuntu.com/) - My favourite Linux OS for testing